mathias/mathias.github.com/source/about/index.markdown

 ### Blog comments

 I've chosen not to include commenting on my blog.
-If you'd like to get in touch, feel free to contact me at [contact@mattgauger.com](mailto:contact@mattgauger.com) (I no longer use Twitter, which is how I previously asked people to contact me.)
+If you'd like to get in touch, feel free to contact me at [matt.gauger@gmail.com](mailto:matt.gauger@gmail.com) .
+Or, reach out on the fediverse to <a rel="me" href="https://mastodon.xyz/@mathiasx">@mathiasx@mastodon.xyz</a>.